aimms/how-to/Articles/676/676-running-aimms-app.rst

-Orchestrating Vessel Scheduling AIMMS App from Python
+Orchestrating Contract Allocation AIMMS App from Python
 ==========================================================

 .. meta::
-    :keywords: AIMMS, Python-Bridge, aimmspy, headless optimization, data pipeline, pandas, Vessel Scheduling, solver, data exchange
+    :keywords: AIMMS, Python-Bridge, aimmspy, headless optimization, data pipeline, pandas, Contract Allocation, solver, data exchange
     :description: A guide on orchestrating a headless AIMMS optimization application from a Python script using the AIMMS Python-Bridge.
 Learn to pass data, run the solver, and retrieve results for a data pipeline.

 This guide shows you how to use the AIMMS Python-Bridge to control an AIMMS application from a Python script.
 This approach is ideal for running an AIMMS model as a "headless" optimization service within a larger data pipeline.

-Please use the :doc:`Vessel Scheduling<../590/590-vessel-scheduling>` example to follow this article.
-This example illustrates the process, which consists of the following steps:
+Please refer to the :doc:`Contract Allocation<../383/383-contract-allocation>` example to follow along with this article.
+This article illustrates the process, which consists of the following steps:

 #.
 Prepare the link between Python and the AIMMS app.
 #.
 Pass data from Python to the AIMMS app.
 #.
 Run the solver.
 #.
 Retrieve the solution.
 #.
 Write the results back to Excel.

 Prepare Link Between Python and AIMMS